For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Pregnant women with diabetes, hypertension, orthopedic and neurological diseases,

-• Loss of support and isolation from relatives and friends after giving birth
+• Lack of support and isolation from relatives and friends after birth

-• People who have suffered premature birth, trauma,
+• People who have experienced premature birth, trauma,

 • Those who have relationship problems,

-These features increase the risk of postpartum depression.
+These characteristics increase the risk of postpartum depression.
 However, it cannot be said that all new mothers with these characteristics suffer from postpartum depression.
-Most women will experience postpartum depression, but one in ten women will experience more severe and longer lasting postpartum depression.
-One out of every 1000 women experiences birth psychosis.
+Many women suffer from postpartum depression will survive, but one in ten women will experience more severe and longer-lastingpostpartum depressionwill live.
+One in every 1000 women experiences birth psychosis.

 Our Services